-But if you’re working within a tight design budget–and you don’t have much design experience yourself–designing an infographic might seem kind of intimidating.
+If you’re working within a tight design budget–and you don’t have much design experience yourself–designing an infographic might seem kind of intimidating.

 That’s why it’s a good idea to start with a process infographic template, like this one:

-- Recipe process infographic template
+- Use arrows to give your process infographic template flow

 How to use a process infographic template:

-- Click the infographic template below that fits the process you want to visualize.
+- Click the infographic template that fits the process you want to visualize.
 Some templates are free, some require a small fee to use.